 Part 1 – Grants

-Where an arrangement meets the definition of a grant, then the CGRGs apply.
+Where an arrangement meets the definition of a grant, then the CGRPs apply.

-1. The CGRGs are issued by the Finance Minister under section 105C of the PGPA Act.
-The CGRGs establish the overarching Commonwealth grants policy framework and articulate the Government’s expectations in relation to grants administration.
+The CGRPs are issued by the Finance Minister under section 105C of the PGPA Act.
+The CGRPs establish the overarching Commonwealth grants policy framework and articulate the Government’s expectations in relation to grants administration.

-3. For the purposes of the CGRGs, a grant is defined in paragraph 2.3 of the CGRGs as: an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth:
+For the purposes of the CGRPs, a grant is defined in paragraph 2.3 as: an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth:

-1. A grant can be allocated through different ways, ranging from one-off or ad hoc grants, demand-driven grants, or grants made as a result of competitive assessment.
-Entities should apply the requirements and the principles of the CGRGs according to the nature of the grant they are administering.
+A grant can be allocated through different ways, ranging from one-off or ad hoc grants, demand-driven grants, or grants made as a result of competitive assessment.
+Entities should apply the requirements and the principles of the CGRPs according to the nature of the grant they are administering.

-3. Common types of Government spending activities that are usually defined as grants are listed below.
+Government spending activities that are usually defined as grants can take a variety of forms such as:

 Gifts of relevant money